+We can now introduce Oki's \emph{matrix expansion algorithm}, following~\cite[Sections~6--7]{oki}.
+Given a square $n \times n$ matrix $A$, with coefficients in $R \defeq D_t[u^{\pm 1}]$ and invertible over $F$, the algorithm computes $\ord \det A$ as the $D$-rank of a certain matrix $A'$ with entries in the coefficient skew field $D$.
+Moreover, the entries of $A'$ are obtained from the coefficients of the entries of $A$ using only ring operations in $D$ and the automorphism $t \in \operatorname{Aut}(D)$.
+In the case $F = \linn(G)$, if $A$ has entries in $\ZZ G$, then we can see them as skew polynomials with coefficients in $\ZZ[K_\phi]$.
+Hence, the matrix $A'$ has entries in $\ZZ[K_\phi]$ and can be constructed with ring operations in $\ZZ G$.
+(See Subsection~\ref{sec:impl-oki} for more details on this algorithm.)

-Now, we apply Oki's matrix expansion algorithm to each Laplacian, after computing an appropriate value for the expansion parameter $\mu$, following~\cite[Proposition~7.1]{oki}; our code allows one to choose a smaller value for a faster (albeit potentially less precise) computation.
-This step reduces the problem to computing the rank of a square $\ZZ[K_\phi]$-matrix $A$ over $\linn(K_\phi)$.
+As a consequence, we can apply Lemma~\ref{lemma:order-deg} and Oki's matrix expansion algorithm to obtain the degree of the determinant of each Laplacian; this step reduces our problem to computing the rank of a square $\ZZ[K_\phi]$-matrix $A$ over $\linn(K_\phi)$.
 It is worth noting that $K_\phi$ is usually not finitely generated, but its subgroup $S$ generated by the elements appearing in $A$ is.